aionnetwork/aion_web3/README.md

 gulp build
 ```

-## Usage
+## API Use
 This application programming interface can be used to perform different operation on the Aion blockchain.
-Some example uses cases are available in the project wiki.
+Some example uses cases are available in the project [wiki](https://github.com/aionnetwork/aion_web3/wiki).

 * Web use: include `dist/web3.min.js` in your html file
 * Node use: `require('path_to_aion_web3_folder')`